mMerlin/frontend-nanodegree-arcade-game/README.md

 - could use numbers to directly select avatars
 - go to select processing one command after game over

-Improve Prize handling.
-Part of the logic exists to display multiple sequential prizes, but the code to calculate the next prize is not complete.
-- Frogger.prototype.showPrize, after this.pendingPrize.isShowing = false;
--- refactor from Frogger.prototype.initPendingPrize
-- Add checks and processing for elapsed time past this.pendingPrize.CheckAt -- To handle case where random prize 'failed' but future retry allowed -- Frogger.prototype.showPrize return undefined stub

 Expand animation engine code
 - Interface also/more using events
 - Support multiple canvas areas